-The rationale is that existing documentation on Tamil fractions lists this fraction separately.
-Its equivalence to the sequence can be handled by canonical decomposition as requested in the proposal.
+The rationale is that this fraction has a distinct name in Tamil and is hence listed separately in Tamil reference texts.
+Its equivalence to the sequence can however be handled by canonical decomposition.
 10a.
 Can any of the proposed character(s) be considered to be similar (in appearance or function) to an existing character?

 Yes, some characters are identical with and others similar to Tamil or Grantha consonant letters.

 10b.
 If YES, is a rationale for its inclusion provided?